 In summary, Paul is teaching that the blessings of the true Christian are not to be evaluated by things in the physical realm, specifically by our material possessions or social positions.
 He is saying that God has already blessed us “in every spiritual blessing” which is found “in the spirit realm,” specifically “in Christ.”
-The perception of this reality is what enabled Paul to speak well of God in every situation.Bill Klein, Greek Thoughts
+The perception of this reality is what enabled Paul to speak well of God in every situation.Rick Calvert, Greek Thoughts

 When Elizabeth and Simeon called Mary blessed or blessed her, they were speaking well of her, praising her, and testifying that she had received a favorable expression from God.
 Of course, the primary expression was the distinction of giving birth to God’s Son.
 But from Ephesians 1, we see that Mary also, like you and me, was blessed with all the spiritual inheritance of any believer in Christ.